Related Subjects:

 - Cortical (Compact) Bone:

-- Dense and forms the outer layer of bones.
+- Dense and forms ~80% of skeletal mass, predominantly in the shafts (diaphyses) of long bones.

-- Contains bone marrow and supports metabolic activity.
+- Contains red or yellow bone marrow and contributes to metabolic exchange (calcium mobilisation).

 - Bone Matrix: